Brooklyn Park, Minnesota Therapists

 Wealth and Poverty in Brooklyn Park

 The city government is actively involved in improving the health and safety of its approximately 80,581 residents.
 Mental health treatment is an issue of growing concern for Brooklyn Park, as it is for most cities across America.
 While Brooklyn Park enjoys wide ethnic diversity in its population, inequities are apparent, particularly in wealth distribution.
 Unfortunately, Brooklyn Park is not unique in its affluence among Whites compared to the poverty levels of minorities.
-The total poverty rate is 10.68 percent.
+The total poverty rate is 10.68%.

-Poverty correlates with unemployment, lack of health insurance, crime, substance abuse, and a prime contributor to homelessness and mental illness.
+Poverty correlates with unemployment, lack of health insurance, crime, and substance abuse, and is a prime contributor to homelessness and mental illness.
 The lack of minority access to mental health care is a heartbreaking issue city governments deal with, particularly since contributing factors are generally difficult to control or fully understand.

 Disadvantages in Brooklyn Park’s Mental Health Options

-One of the largest for-profit healthcare organizations in the county petitioned the state to allow double bunking for its psychiatric hospital in Brooklyn Park.
+One of the largest for-profit healthcare organizations in the county petitioned the state to allow double-bunking for its psychiatric hospital in Brooklyn Park.
 They desired to accommodate pediatric patients and youth aged 20 and younger who were in crisis due to a lack of open beds in the area.
-The business asked to convert half its 50 rooms to house two patients.
+The business asked to convert half of its 50 rooms to house two patients.
 The for-profit business admitted insured children over those who did not have mental health insurance — the favoritism did not sit well with the state.
 Nearly all other psychiatric treatment facilities were not-for-profit.

 The Minnesota Department of Health prepared an analysis of the need for more pediatric beds.
-The state approved the modification due to the pressing need to house more young people who had nowhere else to go for emergency treatment.
-The analysis report found 1 psychologist to every 1,257 people in the Twin Cities, but in rural areas, only 1 psychologist was available to treat 10,662 people.
+The state approved the modification due to the pressing need to house more young people with nowhere else to go for emergency treatment.
+The analysis report found 1 psychologist for every 1,257 people in the Twin Cities, but in rural areas, only 1 psychologist was available to treat 10,662 people.
 The report illustrated the need to travel to care providers.
 Many people may not have the financial means to travel to receive services.

 A breakdown of some of the overriding issues in Brooklyn Park that make it hard to obtain mental health services are: